Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 An archetype of LIGHT Celestial Warrior monsters, inspired by the [Mekk-Knight](https://yugipedia.com/wiki/Mekk-Knight) archetype.

 The *Hi-Tekk-Knight* subarchetype features 1 monster for each Summoning tecnique (Ritual/Fusion/Synchro/Xyz/Link), which can all be Summoned using 2 Tekk-Knight monsters.
-The [*Ark-Knight*](Ark-Knight.md) subarchetype then consists of further upgraded monsters for each Summoning tecnique, which all require 2 Hi-Tekk-Knight monsters to Summon.
+The [*Ark-Knight*](Ark-Knight.md) subarchetype then consists of further upgraded monsters for each Summoning tecnique (except Ritual), which all require 2 Hi-Tekk-Knight monsters to Summon.

 The archetype is supported by the [*World Affinity*](World%20Affinity.md) archetype.